FadyMohareb/dupless/README.md

 ```
 To install samtools you may also have to install HTSlib (cf: https://www.biostars.org/p/328831/)

-DupLess needs to have the dependencies (samtools ,bedtools, blastn, awk and sed) available or in the $PATH to work.
+DupLess needs to have the dependencies (samtools ,bedtools, blastn, awk and sed) available in the $PATH to work.
-You can run the following command to add a tool to the PATH variable.
+You can run the following command to add a tool to the PATH variable:
 ```
 	export PATH=/path/to/tool_folder/:$PATH
 ```

 ## Testing the installation:

-The "test_data" folder contains to files:
+The "test_data" folder contains two files:
- - genome.fasta: a subset of S. chilense, containing only 3 contigs.
+ - **AT_duplicated.fa**: this is a subset of chr3 of *Arabidopsis thaliana* with artificially induced duplications (15 sequences, see below for explanations)
- - illumina.coverage: the coverage file for these 3 contigs.
+ - **AT_duplicated_simReads.sorted.coverage.gz**: the coverage file for these 3 contigs, based on simulated reads **you will need to unzip this file to run DupLess**.

-To test if your DupLess installation works you can run the following command:
+To test if your DupLess installation works you can run the following command (~30 min):
 ```
+     cd test_data/
+     gunzip AT_duplicated_simReads.sorted.coverage.gz
-     python /path/to/DupLess/DupLess.py -t 5 -o test_dupless -b illumina.coverage -a genome.fasta -w 500 -c 80 -i 80 -l 100
+     python DupLess.py -t 20 -o dupless_AT -b AT_duplicated_simReads.sorted.coverage -a AT_duplicated.fa -w 250 -c 50 -i 90 -l 100
 ```

-You can compare your output to the one under "exemple_output".
+The 15 duplicated sequences should be removed or heavily truncated, you can filter the fasta by length to remove remaining artifacts.

+The test dataset was created with the following pipeline (to simulate duplication due to heterozygosity):
+ 1. Extraction of chr3 of *Arabidopsis thaliana* assembly (ftp://ftp.ensemblgenomes.org/pub/plants/release-42/fasta/arabidopsis_thaliana/dna/).
+ 2. Creation of contig assembly by splitting chr3 everytime 2 or more consecutive "N" appeared.
+ 3. Creation of mutated version of contig assembly with BBmap's "mutate.sh" (mutation rate: 3%).
+ 4. Extraction of 15 regions from the mutated genome (~33 kbp in total) and concatenation of these 15 sequences with the contig assembly (to induce duplication).
+ 5. Simulation of reads with 25x coverage on the whole assembly.
+ 6. Simulation of reads with 25x coverage only on non-duplicated regions.

+After this pipeline **AT_duplicated.fa** contained 15 duplicated regions, with 25x coverage.
+The non-duplicated regions should have ~50x coverage.
+DupLess was run on this dataset and managed to remove 96% of the induced duplicated sequences.

+The list of duplicated contigs is available in: "test_data/additional_data/mutated_list.txt".

 ---